 - maximum and minimum distances

-Hand out a blank scatter graph for the students to use to display the 25 distances their marble travelled from Session One and today.
+- Hand out a blank scatter graph for the students to use to display the data from their trials for today.

-Have the students look at their own scatter graphs and predict the distance the marble will travel when started 40 cm, 50 cm and 60 cm from the top of the ramp.
-Before rolling the marble on their ramps, have each pair explain or write down why they think it will roll the distances they have predicted.
+- Ask the students look at their own scatter graphs and predict the distance the marble will travel when started 40 cm, 50 cm and 60 cm from the bottom of the ramp.
+Before rolling the marble on their ramps, have each pair explain, or write down, why they think it will roll the distances they have predicted.

 This session has the students looking at a range of scatter graphs of data from marble rolling, with the task of predicting distances the marble is likely to roll.
 The discussion about making sense and using information from scatter graphs started in Session Two continues and is developed during this session.

-There are five scatter graphs for the students to look at and predict from.
-The teacher needs to work out the best way to get all the students discussing the graphs, i.e. handed them out all together, one at a time or set up five stations for groups of students to visit.
+There are six scatter graphs for the students to look at and predict from.
+The teacher needs to work out the best way to get all the students discussing the graphs, i.e. handed them out altogether, one at a time or set up six stations for groups of students to visit.
 Discussing and explaining their thinking is a very important part of this session.
 The discussing and predicting allows teachers to assess student understanding and the amount of teaching needed.

-Scatter Graph Samples, Copymaster 2, has the five scatter graphs for students to look at, plus graphs with trend lines for the teacher.
+Scatter Graph Samples, Copymaster Two, has the six scatter graphs for students to look at.

 The following questions could be used as part of the discussion to answer the two questions on the sheet.

 - What distance is the marble likely to roll if it was started from the top of the ramp?
 If the release height was 50 cm?